ttx89-dev/Universal-Equity-Blockchain/README.md

 ## Overview

 aequchain is a "break"through implementation of a **Universal Equidistributed Blockchain (UEB)** that enables multiple nations, multiple business networks, and their own currencies to coexist on a single blockchain while maintaining **100% financial equality** for every member.
-It represents a new paradigm in economic systems where monetary transactions become needless within the network.
+It scales from local cooperatives to full global currency coverage, all while keeping participation free for real people.
+The project deliberately steers communities toward a **living-for-free reality**—see [`files/docs/vision/free-living.md`](files/docs/vision/free-living.md) for the technical pathway from equality to complete freedom from monetary dependence.

 ## 🌍 Revolutionary Capabilities